aarmey/167L-materials/README.md

 ~ student satisfactorily understands the manuscript content and provides at least some critical analysis/interpretation

 1
-~ student does not appear to understand content of the manuscript and provides no insight into the study
+~ student does not appear to understand the content of the manuscript and provides no insight into the study

 0
 ~ student did not turn in a summary

 #### 4.1.3.
 Independent Project Proposals:

 Labs 13, 14 and 15 will be dedicated to your independent project.
 More details will be provided in lecture.
-Briefly, you and your lab partner will propose your own hypothesis, design an experiment to test this hypothesis, and perform your experiments during lab sessions.
+Briefly, you and your lab partner will propose a hypothesis, design an experiment to test this hypothesis, and perform your experiments during lab sessions.
 Your final lab reports will be based on these experiments.
-You will turn in a first draft of your proposals, discuss with your TA and make adjustments as necessary, and then turn in a final draft of your proposal.
+You will turn in a draft of your proposals, discuss with your TA and make adjustments as necessary, and then turn in a final draft of your proposal.
 Proposal drafts will be worth 2 participation points each.

 ### 4.2.
 Lab Reports (27%):